britcey/hubitat_exporter/README.md

 # Collected Metrics

-Hubitat2Prom is capable of collecting any of the metrics that Hubitat exposes via the MakerAPI.
+hubitat_exporter is capable of collecting any of the metrics that Hubitat exposes via the MakerAPI.

-By default it will collect the list below, however adding a new metric is as simple as checking the output of the MakerAPI and adding the attribute name to your configuration, and then restarting the service.
+By default it will collect the list below, however adding a new metrics is straight-forward.

 The default collections are: